-Depending on one’s body-type (prakruti or “nature”) different types of oils are called for—In the winter you can use raw, organic sesame oil, and in the summer, coconut oil.
+Depending on one’s body type (prakruti or “nature”) different types of oils are called for—In the winter you can use raw, organic sesame oil, and in the summer, coconut or sunflower oil.

 Abhyanga: Self-massage with oil.
-Time needed for this practice: 5 minutes.
+The time needed for this practice: 5 minutes.

 Warm about 1/4 cup of oil in a glass (I put the glass of oil into a ceramic bowl filled with hot water to warm the oil.
 In the summer, you can use it right out of the bottle).